InnuendoPi/Brautomat32/docs/en/Maischeplan/funktionen.md

 The rest timer starts at 59°C. The resting time is zero minutes.
 The Brautomat jumps to step 2 in the next line.

 The IDS:65 control command sets the maximum output of the IDS to 65%.
-The automatic brewer jumps to the next line in step 3.
+The Brautomat jumps to the next line in step 3.

 It is now heated from 59°C to the target temperature in the ‘Mashing’ step.
 The maximum output of the IDS is 65%.